SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 > - The numeric data types `b` and `s` cannot be specified directly in ABAP programs for short integers.
 Alternative [built-in DDIC types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbuiltin_ddic_type_glosry.htm) are available.
 > - `decfloat16` and `decfloat34` for decimal floating point numbers can be regarded as more modern versions of `p` and `f`, combining their advantages.
 > - Although they are character-like, `t` and `d` can be used for calculations.
-> - See the ABAP Keyword Documentation [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbuilt_in_types.htm) for more information about the initial values of the data types, how long they can be, and so on.
+> - See the ABAP Keyword Documentation [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbuilt_in_types.htm) for more information about the initial values of the data types, the standard length, and so on.

 <p align="right">(<a href="#top">back to top</a>)</p>